skydoves/sandwich/README.md

 ```

 ### DataSourceCallAdapterFactory

-We can get the `DataSource` directly from the Retrofit service. <br>
-Add a call adapter factory `DataSourceCallAdapterFactory` to your Retrofit builder. <br>
-And change the return type of your service `Call` to `DataSource`.
+You can get the `DataSource` directly from the Retrofit service.
+Add the `DataSourceCallAdapterFactory` call adapter factory to your Retrofit builder.
+And change the return type of your Retrfot services `Call` to `DataSource`.

 ```kotlin
 Retrofit.Builder()
     ...